TK-1566/CplplSC/README.md

 # CplplSC

-A program demonstrating use of C++ templates and classes with file interactions.
+A program demonstrating use of C++ templates and classes to interact with a text file.